Business support grants: Coronavirus (COVID-19)

 Further details are available in the Subsidy Allowance overview (PDF 268KB / 5 pages).
 Alternatively, visit GOV.UK Complying with the UK’s International Obligations on Subsidy Control.

-Similar to previous grant schemes that were subject to State Aid regulations, businesses should keep a record of all grants received to date for Subsidy Control purposes.
+As with previous grant schemes that were subject to State Aid regulations, businesses should keep a record of all business grant income received to date for Subsidy Control purposes.
 All grants are taxable and should be classed as business income, as per the Government guidelines on all COVID-19 business grants.

-To keep your records up to date of all grants schemes that we have administered since March 2020, and help you track which payments you have received through the various different grant schemes, please refer to our Business Grants Overview document (134KB / 1 page).
+To keep your records up to date of all grants schemes that we have administered since March 2020, and help you track which payments you have received through the various different grant schemes, please refer to our Business Grants Overview document (272KB / 3 pages).

-To report a missing payment, a grant overpayment or a suspected fraudulent business grant claim, please email: email@example.com
+To report a grant overpayment or a suspected fraudulent business grant claim, please email: firstname.lastname@example.org

 Keep in touch for the latest business support announcements: